Hoffmanation/spring-boot-geolocation-api/README.md

 ## Geo Resolver API REST Endpoints
 - '/secured/get-location-by-resolver/{address}/{resolver}'
     - This endpoint will produce Geolocation object by a given address and provider's name

-- '/secured/get-location-by-resolver/{address}/{resolver}'
+- '/secured/get-resolver'
     - This endpoint will produce Geolocation object by a given address and will produce the richest results from a list of Geolocation providers

-- '/secured/get-resolver'
-    - This endpoint will produce a list of all available Geolocation providers